Bring on Spring

 With its warm breeze and sunshine, spring is the perfect time for picnicking.
 You’ll be hard-pressed to find a more perfect location than along the golden sands of Seven Mile Beach.
 If you head to Gerroa picnic area shade and seclusion awaits, with barbeques and undercover seating available – all only steps from the beach and boundless sunshine.
 Take a leisurely stroll in amongst the trees and head south along the Sand Track in Seven Mile Beach National Park.

 If you’re looking to make life a little easier, we have a range of wonderful local businesses and producers who can prepare a gourmet feast for you.
-For those wanting the full experience, Picnic by the Sea can cater, setup and pack down the picnic of your dreams – think floral arrangements and style galore.
+Like Ola Chola, who offers the best Paella outside of South America – cooked live for you in the comfort of your home or for your booked event.

 If the warmth of the sun gets a little too much, the saltwater is the perfect way to cool down.
-Whether you’re making your way down the stunning Minnamurra River on a stand-up paddle board tour, snorkelling at the Boneyard, or kayaking on Crooked River there’s nothing more refreshing than feeling the sea breeze on your salty skin.
+Whether you’re making your way down the stunning Minnamurra River on a stand-up paddleboard tour, snorkeling at the Boneyard, or kayaking on Crooked River there’s nothing more refreshing than feeling the sea breeze on your salty skin.